koushik-ch/congenial-octo-enigma/README.md

-Given an image of a vehicle (Indian), you need to identify the dimensions of each character (A-Z, 0-9) from the license plate
+##Given an image of a vehicle (Indian), you need to identify the dimensions of each character (A-Z, 0-9) from the license plate

-Solution
+##Solution
 Language used: Python 3
 Tools  & Packages used:- OpenCV
 			      Tesseract OCR
 			      PyTesseract
 			      Jupyter Notebooks

-Steps involved: -
+##Steps involved: -
 •	Import OpenCV and Pytesseract which are the necessary packages
 •	Read the image using the imread() function from OpenCV library
 •	A pre trained model for recognizing license plates of vehicles which is stored as an xml file is loaded as a cascade classifier into an Object.
-Reference
+[Reference](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html)
 •	The number plate is then detected by the Cascade classifier Object which contains the function detectMultiScale() which detects objects of different sizes in the input image.
-Reference
 •	The detected objects are returned as a list of rectangles.
 •	The dimensions of the first rectangle are stored and are drawn as a rectangle on the given image using the rectangle() function from the OpenCV library
 •	The given image is cropped to the drawn rectangle.
 •	The Cropped image is passed into the method cv2.COLOR_BGR2GRAY which is passed to the function cv2.cvtColor from the OpenCV library.
 This is done to convert the image into grayscale image.
 •	The grayscale image is then passed into the method cv2.THRESH_BINARY which is passed to the function cv2.threshold from the OpenCV library.
-This is done to convert the image into Binary image using the given threshold values Reference
+This is done to convert the image into Binary image using the given threshold values [Reference](https://docs.opencv.org/master/d7/d4d/tutorial_py_thresholding.html)
 •	The binary image is then passed into the function image_to_string() offered by  the package  pytesseract.
 It is configured in such a way that the function only detects letters and numbers.
 •	The detected text is then printed.
 •	The text is then stored as a list of individual characters.